 The Lowell Thomas Papers documents the career of the 20th century American pioneer news commentator, journalist, author, film producer, and world traveler.
+This section of the collection contains photographs on lantern slides, glass plates, paper, and other materials.

 The Lowell Thomas Film Collection documents many of the cinematic projects produced by Lowell Thomas and Lowell Thomas, Jr. from 1919 to 1975.
 The film collection includes 35mm motion picture prints and negatives, 16mm motion picture prints, and ¼ inch audio tape.